Isangeles/Senlin/README.md

 If you have problem with game startup, try to change game resolution(in game.conf) to your current resolution or one of these: 1920x1080, 1600x800, 1280x720.

 ## Build
+JDK version 1.8 is required.

 Easiest way to build project is to use [Gradle](https://gradle.org/).

+You can download Gradle yourself and use gradle command or run gradlew/gradlew.bat script to do this automatically.

-Navigate to main directory and run:
+Navigate to main directory and run gradlew/gradlew.bat script:
 ```
-  gradle run
+  ./gradlew run
 ```
 or to get executable files:
 ```
-  gradle build
+  ./gradlew build
 ```
 Executable jar will be placed in build/libs.